it-is-final/IVcalc/README.md

 Instead of using `npm run build`, use `npm start`.
 This will build the web application and then run `serve` on the `dist` directory.
 Go to the address specified by `serve`.

 ## Acknowledgements
- - Base stats data, as well as the stat calculation formulas is sourced from [Bulbapedia](https://bulbapedia.bulbagarden.net/)
+ - Base stats data, characteristics, natures, and stat calculation formulas is sourced from [Bulbapedia](https://bulbapedia.bulbagarden.net/)
  - Pokémon © 2002-2024 Pokémon. © 1995-2024 Nintendo/Creatures Inc./GAME FREAK inc. TM, ® and Pokémon character names are trademarks of Nintendo.

 ## License